Stranger6667/pyanyapi/README.rst

 AJAX Interface
 ~~~~~~~~~~~~~~

-AJAX is very popular technology and often use JSON data with HTML values.
+AJAX is a very popular technology and often use JSON data with HTML values.
 Here is an example:

 .. code:: python